 It is also vital to develop a good onboarding procedure so that, from day one, the worker knows what is expected of them and has a “map” to guide them within the company.

 In reference to “fitting into the company” you must bear in mind that a worker not only performs their tasks but must also interact and collaborate with their managers and the rest of the team.
-So it is necessary to make sure that the new recruit really is the right fit to fill that vacancy.
+Hence, it is necessary to make sure that the new recruit really is the right fit to fill that vacancy.

 Types of Personality Test